 “Whether it’s licensing a retail font or creating a bespoke one, a company about to choose a font need to know who they are – they need to have an awareness of what their core values are.
 This way we won’t choose something that will just look good, but instead can find something that is really them, and really invokes who they are.
 We spend a lot of time getting into how a brand feels, and figuring out the story it should tell.
 We believe that's where the real value comes in."

-We took a look at how two of the world’s most recognized enterprises - YouTube and IBM, have incorporated bespoke corporate typeface/fonts into their marketing strategies and the impact it’s made to their brand world.
+To further understand the value that typeface adds to branding, we took a look at how two of the world’s most recognized enterprises - YouTube and IBM - have incorporated bespoke corporate typeface into their marketing strategies and the impact it’s made to their brand world.

-Coinciding with the launch of YouTube TV - the company's new live streaming service, YouTube unveiled YouTube Sans - its first ever corporate typeface.
-The simple, bold yet quirky typeface expressed a “uniquely YouTube aesthetic”, and was designed alongside Saffron consultancy to be used at every brand touchpoint; with a font family including light, medium and bold weights to suit all product and marketing communication.
+YouTube unveiled YouTube Sans, its first ever corporate typeface, to coincide with the launch of YouTube TV, the company's new live streaming service.
+The simple, bold yet quirky typeface expressed a “uniquely YouTube aesthetic”, with options for different styles within it, including light, medium and bold weights to suit all product and marketing communication.

-Detailing the creative process, Saffron explained how in order to tackle a new typographic system, existing brand visuals such as its business logo had to be reconsidered.
+Detailing the creative process, the design agency Saffron explained that existing brand visuals such as its business logo had to be reconsidered to align with a new typographic system.
 The YouTube ‘play’ icon was revisited by design teams to ensure its curves and angles were perfect to the point the logo like all good business fonts, could be “typed just like any other letter or symbol”.

 IBM: the death of Helvetica

-In an interview with Fast Company, Simmons reflected on the impact of the typeface, stating: “We’re on the front lines of new technologies that are going to transform the way we do things...
+When discussing the need for a new type which was befitting of the organization in an interview with Fast Company, Simmons reflected on the nature of their brand, stating: “We’re on the front lines of new technologies that are going to transform the way we do things...
 Helvetica was designed to be neutral.
-IBM is not a neutral company; it’s an opinionated company”
+IBM is not a neutral company; it’s an opinionated company”.